 Though generally, I’m a roller bag fan, beach holidays and sandy tropical island getaways tend to be the exception depending on the infrastructure.
 A backpack is an easier, more convenient option for Fiji, or consider whether your packed case is going to be light enough to cart around when necessary.

-A smaller, foldable backpack or beach-bag style tote is a good day-bag options depending on your activities.
+A smaller, foldable backpack or beach-bag style tote is a good day-bag option depending on your activities.
 A drybag can be useful for keeping valuables during water-based excursions.

 Security